- Yokohama-shi Top Page

 Kusaka Nagatani, where electricity came to the village

-"Hey, it's bright, dazzling, and the eyeballs."
+"Hey, bright, bright, bright, bright, dazzling, and eyeballs."

 When the lights were turned on, the villagers spoke to their mouths, too bright.